GWartelle/ShinyAgency/README.md

 ## About The Project

-![Shiny Agency App Screenshot][homepage-screenshot]
+![Shiny Home Page Screenshot][homepage-screenshot]

 This project was completed as part of the <a href="https://openclassrooms.com/fr/courses/7150606-creez-une-application-react-complete">"Créez une application React complète"</a> course created and distributed by OpenClassrooms.
 This project has not been deployed, and therefore, must be cloned to be used.
 <br />
-The goal of this course being to learn how to use React, the backend part of the project is This is the web app of an freelance agency.
+The goal of this course being to learn how to use React, the backend part of the project is provided by OpenClassrooms.
+This is the web app of an freelance agency.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>